 While the different segments of the hospitality and tourism industry have their own unique characteristics, they all share the same mission and heritage, serving the guest or customer.
-The segments of hospitality and tourism are traveling services, lodging, food service, and recreation services.
-Students will attain knowledge in food service disciplines, customer service, sanitation, purchasing and inventory control, business operations, marketing, retailing, accounting management, and communication skills.
+The segments of hospitality and tourism are traveling services, lodging, foodservice, and recreation services.
+They all possess a common future as one of the most dynamic employment and career fields available.
+Students will attain knowledge in foodservice disciplines, customer service, sanitation, purchasing and inventory control, business operations, marketing, retailing, accounting management, and communication skills.